antleo1995/ember-recipe-app/README.md

 As a user, I would like to be able to see all recipes from other users.

+As a user, I would like to upload photos for my recipe.
+---Based on URL input field for now---

 To Do:
 As a user, I would like to be able to favorite recipes.

 As a user, I would like the ability to search recipes by name.

-As a user, I would like to upload photos for my recipe.

 ## Development process